albassort/AlbaBuild.nvim/README.md

 ```
 1. While you are editing my_stuff.py, it will use the root .albabc.json, next to your .git.
 2. But if you are editing bash_to_test.sh, it will use the .albabc.json in its own folder, with its own keybinds.
-3. You may think dont_modify_me.c would use the .albabc specified in the folder above.
-No, it would not.
-It would use the .git configuration, as it lacks one locally in its directory.
+3. This .albabc.json, in the special_stuff folder, will also apply to the dont_modify_me.c.
+As, it overrides the git's global .albabc.json

 In all cases `git rev-parse --show-toplevel` is executed to determine the root of the directory, and thus, the primary .albabc to be used.
-This is only overridden by a `.albabc.json` being in the same directory as the given buffer.
+This is overriden by a parent directory having a separate .albabc.json

 ## Json Format
 ### EnvVars